What Other Jobs Can a Medical Assistant Apply For?

 EKG Technician Salaries

-According to the BLS, the average hourly wage for an EKG technician is about $30, with an annual average salary* of about $62,000.
-However, EKG technicians in the top 90th percentile can earn as much as $47 an hour with an annual salary* of $98,000.
+According to the BLS, the average hourly wage for an EKG technician is about $31, with an annual average salary* of about $65,000.

 EKG Technician Job Outlook